memcachier/docs/documentation/clients/php/wordpress.md

 Restart your web server.

-Once that is complete, refresh your WordPress Admin browser window and click **Compability Check** again.
+Once that is complete, refresh your WordPress Admin browser window and click **Compatibility Check** again.
 The Memcached extension should now show as **Installed**.

 W3 Total Cache can now use Memcached as a caching method.